privacyguides/privacyguides.org/docs/android.md

 F-Droid is often recommended as an alternative to Google Play, particularly in the privacy community.
 The option to add third party repositories and not be confined to Google's [walled garden](https://en.wikipedia.org/wiki/Closed_platform) has led to its popularity.
 F-Droid additionally has [reproducible builds](https://f-droid.org/en/docs/Reproducible_Builds/) for some applications, and is dedicated to free and open source software.
 However, there are problems with the official F-Droid client, their quality control, and how they build, sign and deliver packages, outlined in this [post](https://wonderfall.dev/fdroid-issues/).

 Sometimes the official F-Droid repository may fall behind on updates.
 F-Droid maintainers reuse package IDs while signing apps with their own keys, which is not ideal as it does give the F-Droid team ultimate trust.
 The Google Play version of some apps may contain unwanted telemetry or lack features that are available in the F-Droid version.

 We have these general tips:

 - Check if the app developers have their own F-Droid repository first, e.g. [Bitwarden](https://bitwarden.com/), [Samourai Wallet](https://www.samouraiwallet.com/), or [Newpipe](https://newpipe.net/), which have their own repositories with less telemetry, additional features or faster updates.
 This is the ideal situation and you should be using these repositories if possible.
 - Check if an app is available on the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) repository.
 The IzzyOnDroid repository pulls builds directly from GitHub and is the next best thing to the developers' own repositories.
 We recommend that you download the GitHub builds and install them manually first, then use IzzyOnDroid for any subsequent updates.
 This will ensure that the signature of the applications you get from IzzyOnDroid matches that of the developer and the packages have not been tampered with.
 - Check if there are any differences between the F-Droid version and the Google Play Store version.
 Some applications like [IVPN](https://www.ivpn.net/) do not include certain features (eg [AntiTracker](https://www.ivpn.net/knowledgebase/general/antitracker-faq/)) in their Google Play Store build out of fear of censorship by Google.

 Evaluate whether the additional features in the F-Droid build are worth the slower updates.
-Also think about whether faster updates from the Google Play Store are worth the potential privacy isues in your [threat model](/threat-modeling/).
+Also think about whether faster updates from the Google Play Store are worth the potential privacy issues in your [threat model](/threat-modeling/).

 #### Droid-ify